Indoor Air Quality7min read

 Something’s in the air, and it’s not love–it’s toxic wildfire smoke particles that negatively impact the air quality outdoors and in our homes.

-Although the wildfire smoke particle size is invisible to the naked eye, it can impact everyone’s well-being.
+Although the wildfire smoke particulate size is invisible to the naked eye, it can impact everyone’s well-being.
 Meanwhile, those with existing respiratory or health concerns are at an elevated risk of illness and breathing difficulties.
-Fortunately, wildfire smoke air purifiers can trap these pollutants, and other steps can be taken to minimize the effects.
+Fortunately, wildfire smoke air purifiers can trap these pollutants, and you can take other steps to minimize the effects.

 Keep your indoor air breathable this wildfire season by learning how to protect yourself from wildfire smoke: